honkskillet/ILO_B_Reader/readme.md

 - Ensemble method - Basically splitting the larger classes into subclasses and creating separate models for subclass with the entire dataset of the small class.
 Then combining all these submodels via some technique (ie majority vote or random forest, etc ).
 Not very practical in my case where I am considering multiple classes all with different counts
 #### 8/18
 UPDATE:
 Not good results with the image segmentation (masking).
 This was based on a previoulsy published model.
-I uploaded the model directly and used the already set weights.
+I uploaded the model directly and used the already-set weights.
 ![image info](./pictures/NIH.gif)

 Working on image segmentation (masks) today.
 Some image segmentation resources.
 - Repository that includes hfd5 file for a CXR Image Segmentation - https://github.com/harsha-20/Medical-Image-Segmentation
 - Script for loading the hfd5 file - https://www.kaggle.com/code/eduardomineo/lung-segmentation-of-rsna-challenge-data/notebook
 - ipynb that describes the image segmentation research - https://www.kaggle.com/code/eduardomineo/u-net-lung-segmentation-montgomery-shenzhen/notebook
 Ran overnight
 Image size 512x512
 525 images each of Normal, Fibrosis, Emphysema.
 20 Epochs.